Skip to Main Content

 After receiving undergraduate and medical school degrees from the University of Michigan and undergoing a categorical pediatric residency at Weill-Cornell/NY Medical Center, Dr. Fenick was in private practice for 6 years.
 Her practical experience is augmented by national and local work in education and educational scholarship.
 Dr. Fenick has been the co-editor of the Yale Primary Care Pediatrics Curriculum since its inception, and is now the associate director for Pediatrics in the primary care component of the Biopsychosocial Approach to Health, a third-year medical student core clerkship and a longitudinal medical student coach.
 She is also honored to serve as Medical Director for YNHH's School Based Health Centers, and as Medical Director for the Medical-Legal Partnership Project at YNHCH.
 Her research and advocacy centers on pediatric primary care in the service of growing children to be healthy, happy, and productive adults. #ChildrenFirst

-• Critical Care; Hospitalist; Neonatal- Perinatal Medicine; emergency Medicine
+• Critical Care; Neonatal-Perinatal Medicine

 • Cardiology; GI, Hematology/ Oncology; Infectious Disease; Neurology; Respiratory

 Dr. Pashankar completed his basic medical training in India and in the UK.
 He completed fellowship training in Pediatric Gastroenterology at BC Children's Hospital in Vancouver, Canada.
 He has MBA in healthcare from Yale School of Management and has expertise in process and quality improvement.
 His clinical and research interest is in inflammatory bowel disease in children.
 He is the director of Yale Pediatric Inflammatory Bowel Disease Program.
 He runs a multidisciplinary Inflammatory Bowel disease clinic at Yale New Haven Children's Hospital in New Haven.
 He has published a number of clinical studies in quality improvement, pediatric gastroenterology and inflammatory bowel diseases.
 He has presented his work in many national and international conferences.
-In addition, he has an active administrative role in Yale medicine.
+In addition, he had an active administrative role in Yale medicine.
 As a medical director of Yale Clinical Optimization Service, he evaluated ambulatory operation of pediatric and adult medical and surgical specialties, resulting in improvement in patient workflow, revenue , patient and provider satisfaction.
-He is a medical director of Yale Medicine ambulatory services and oversees 40 Yale Medicine clinics in Fairfield county, New Haven and shoreline regions.
+He was a medical director of Yale Medicine ambulatory services and supervised 45 Yale Medicine clinics in Fairfield county, New Haven and shoreline regions.

 • Pharmacology